Is Whey Gluten-Free? A Nutritionist’s Perspective

 3. Be Aware of Cross-Contamination Risks

-Even if whey protein itself is gluten-free, it may be processed in facilities that handle gluten-containing ingredients.
-Look for statements on the packaging like “produced in a facility that processes wheat.”
-If you are highly sensitive to gluten, choosing a product manufactured in a dedicated gluten-free facility is essential.
+Whey protein may be handled in facilities handling gluten-containing products even if it is itself gluten-free.
+Search for packaging claims like “produced in a facility that processes wheat.”
+If you have great sensitivity to gluten, you must pick a product produced in a specialized gluten-free factory.

 4. Opt for Pure Whey Protein Isolate